MicrosoftDocs/dynamics-365-fraud-protection/content/fraud-protection-network.md

 ---

-# Artificial intelligence and insights from the fraud protection network
+# AI and insights from the fraud protection network

 Microsoft Dynamics 365 Fraud Protection assesses a transaction’s likelihood of fraud using Microsoft’s industry-leading AI platform.
 This platform leverages transactional data to train machine learning models and detect linkages of fraud happening across all merchants in the fraud protection network.